hypnosapos/sparknetes/README.md

 ## Spark docker images

-In order to get base docker images to use with `spark-submit` command we may use this intermediate docker image:
+In order to get base docker images to use with `spark-submit` command we may use this intermediate one:

 ```bash
 make sparknetes-build spark-images